 The Schusterman Center hosts visiting faculty, who hold appointments in various departments across the university.

-Dr. Feige is a sociologist and anthropologist that specializes in Israeli society, collective memory and political myth.
+Michael Feige is a sociologist and anthropologist that specializes in Israeli society, collective memory and political myth.
 He teaches at the Israel Studies program at Ben-Gurion University of the Negev, where he gives the introductory course: 'Israeli Society: Sociological and anthropological aspects'.
 He is currently working with Prof. David Ohana on the commemoration of Ben-Gurion in Israel society.
 With Dr. Pnina Mutzafi-Haller he is co-editor of the academic journal 'Hagar: Studies in Culture, Politics, Identities'.
-At Brandeis he will teach a course on the politics of Israeli archaeology.
+At Brandeis he taught a course on the politics of Israeli archaeology.

 Sammy Smooha is professor of sociology and former dean of the Faculty of Social Sciences at the University of Haifa, as well as former president of the Israeli Sociological Society.
 He spent the 2009-2010 academic year as a Senior Research Fellow at the United States Institute of Peace in Washington, D.C. and will be a visiting professor of Sociology at Brandeis for the fall 2010 semester.
 The Israel Prize laureate for Sociology in 2008, Smooha specializes in ethnic relations in the world and Israel.
 He has published widely on the internal divisions and conflicts in Israeli society, especially on the relations between Mizrahim and Ashkenazim and between Arab and Jewish citizens.
 His books include Israel: Pluralism and Conflict (1978); Arabs and Jews in Israel (1989, 1992); and The Fate of Ethnic Democracy in Post-Communist Europe (2005, co-editor).
 He is currently writing a book on how Israel treats its Arab minority compared to how Northern Ireland, Estonia, Slovakia and Macedonia treat their national minorities.
 At Brandeis he taught courses on Israeli society.